 Grey talked to the harbor master and explained the real reason of the transport, and the harbor master gave his approval, however he did make a list of improvements that had to be made.
 Because there were only 350 beds and 300 people were supposed to board from Amsterdam, Grey told the harbor master that there would only be 50 more people boarding from Antwerp.
-The people from the Refugee Committee heard this, which caused the Dutch government to officially declare the following day that they weren't expelling any refugees, and that everybody would leave from their own free will. (?)

 "The Dutch immigration police wanted to get rid of us, but they were afraid of the publicity.
 The relationship with England wasn't too good, and the British of course didn't want any immigration.
 So in 1939, all of a sudden we were brought to Heemskerk (15 miles from Amsterdam), where we had to wait for a couple of weeks.
 Of course we knew where we were going.
 On July 14th, I was brought to the house of Dr. Pinkhof in Amsterdam.
 I was very religious and couldn't travel on Shabbat.
 Dr. Pinkhof's house wasn't far from the harbor, so on Saturday, they came and picked me up and they took me straight to the Dora."